History buffs will find their plates full on a visit to New Ulm.

 - A few blocks away, find the whimsical Heritage Tree, a replica of those that decorate German communities.
 Each item on the tree (“planted” for New Ulm’s 150th anniversary) represents a prominent figure in the city’s history.

 - Eat lunch at the Rathskeller inside the historic Turner Hall.
 The Turners were among the first settlers of New Ulm, building their original structure on this same site.
 On the walls of the Rathskeller are murals painted by an Italian artist in 1873.
 They were uncovered and restored in 1999.

 - Head to the Brown County Historical Museum, housed in the former New Ulm Post Office.
 The building itself is on the National Register of Historic Places.
-Inside, check out exhibits on the Dakota Conflict and the county’s farming heritage.
+Inside, check out exhibits on the Dakota War of 1862 and the county’s farming heritage.

 - Learn how America’s second-oldest family-owned brewery survived the Dakota War, Prohibition and much more during a tour of the August Schell Brewery.

 - Spend the night in one of New Ulm’s restored Bed and Breakfasts, each an architectural gem.

 - Take a tour of New Ulm’s monuments, including the Defenders and German-Bohemian monuments, and the old steamboat landing in Riverside Park, where riverboats brought settlers and supplies.

 - Visit the John Lind House, an 1887 Queen-Anne-style home that belonged to Minnesota’s 14th governor, the first Swedish-born American to be elected to Congress.

 - Head to the Wanda Gag House, where the famous children’s book author spent her childhood, an 1894 house designed and constructed by her artist father, Anton Gag.